GUILN/guiln.github.io/guiln-blog/content/posts/2021-02-06---Dependency-Injection-C#-In-AWS-Lambda-Functions.md

 - [Writing Some Code](#writing-some-code)
 - [Conclusion](#conclusion)

-An Intro about Dependency injection in Lambda environment

 ## Context

-When working with .Net core AWS lambda functions, we do not have some fancy hooks that ables us to wire the dependencies in runtime.
+When working with .Net core AWS lambda functions, we do not have some fancy hooks that enables us to wire the dependencies in runtime.
-This situation leaves us by ourselves to add the necessary code that overcomes this situation.
+This fact leaves us by ourselves to add the necessary code that overcomes this situation.

 ## Dependency Inversion Principle

-Despite the fact we won't have option to use dotnet core's `IoC Container` in it entire functionality, is not complicated to keep the dependency inversion or injection principle, at the end of the day the most important to keep from this principle is to make sure that we can inject the dependencies and keep our lambda as flexible through different environments and as testable as it would be when working in a "pure" dotnet core environment.
+Despite the fact we won't have option to use dotnet core's `IoC Container` in it entire functionality, is not complicated to keep the dependency inversion or injection principle, at the end of the day the most important to maintain this principle is to make sure that we can inject the dependencies and keep our lambda as flexible through different environments and as testable as it would be when working in a "pure" dotnet core environment.
 So, with that in mind we will go through a simple, yet efficient approach.
 Which reminds me the words of *Gary McLean Hall* in book *Adaptive Code Via C#: Agile coding with design patterns and SOLID principles*:
 > When something is so simple, yet so important, people tend to overcomplicate it.
 DI is no exception...
 >